austin-carnahan/days-in-history-skill/README.md

 Informs you of historical tidbits about a given calendar day

 ## About
-Provides historical events for today or any other calendar day using information pulled from Wikipedia.
+Provides historical events for today or any other calendar day using information pulled from [Wikipedia](https://www.wikipedia.org).

+This Skill uses the [Wikimedia API](https://en.wikipedia.org/w/api.php).

 ## Examples
 * "What happened today in history?"